Biden's trade pick vows to work more closely with allies

-WASHINGTON — President Joe Biden's pick to be the top U.S. trade envoy is promising to work with America's allies to combat China's aggressive trade policies, indicating a break from the Trump administration's go-it-alone approach.
+WASHINGTON — President Joe Biden's pick to be the top U.S. trade envoy promised to work with America's allies to combat China's aggressive trade policies, indicating a break from the Trump administration's go-it-alone approach.

-In a written testimony for her confirmation hearing Thursday before the Senate Finance Committee, Katherine Tai, Biden's choice for U.S. trade representative, said she would "prioritize rebuilding our international alliances and partnerships, and re-engaging with international institutions'' to present Beijing with "a united front of U.S. allies.''
+In a confirmation hearing hearing Thursday before the Senate Finance Committee, Katherine Tai, Biden's choice for U.S. trade representative, said she would "prioritize rebuilding our international alliances and partnerships, and re-engaging with international institutions″ to present Beijing with "a united front of U.S. allies.″

+Tai dodged questions on two politically sensitive questions — whether the Biden administration would drop President Donald Trump's tariffs on imported steel and aluminum and whether it would revive former President Barack Obama's Asia-Pacific trade deal that was jettisoned by Trump.

+Tai, considered a problem-solving pragmatist, is expected to be confirmed easily.
+In a rare sign of bipartisan agreement, the top Democrat (Rep. Richard Neal of Massachusetts) and Republican (Rep. Keven Brady of Texas) on the House Ways and Means Committee appeared before the Senate panel in support of Tai.

 Fluent in Mandarin, Tai served several years as head of China enforcement at the trade representative's office.